andyfv/symbol-recognition/README.md

 #### 4) Curvature

-This test assigned a *direction* to each point so the stroke/symbol can be represented by a sequence of directions - eg. _DOWN, RIGHT, UP, LEFT, RIGHT_.
+This test assigned a *direction* to each point so the stroke/symbol can be represented by a sequence of directions - eg. RIGHT, DOWN, RIGHT, DOWN which results in the number 3.

 "If the same direction occurs twice in succession, and it is not the same as the last direction listed in the sequence, then it is added to the list; otherwise it is discarded."